eddieho/docker-web2py/README.md

 # Deploy to single node SWARM cluster
 First step is to create a Docker Swarm by
-`docker swarm init`
+`sudo docker swarm init`
 You will see an output like

 `Swarm initialized: ...

   docker swarm join --token SWMTKN-1-xxxx 192.168.xxx.yyy:2377`

-The `docker swarm join` command will be used when new nodes are added to the cluster in a following section.
+The `sudo docker swarm join` command will be used when new nodes are added to the cluster in a following section.

 Now let's deploy the application to this newly created Swarm cluster.
 1. Go to top of the project directory